unusualcatcher/GoldPredictor/README.md

 # Diabetes Prediction Web App

-This is a Django web application designed to predict whether a user has diabetes based on input data using a Support Vector Classification (SVC) model.
+This is a django project that predicts the price of gold using the Random Forest Regressor ML model.

 ## Features